The premier experience – wine harvest in Douro

-In one of our previous articles, we gave you a hint of what to expect from the magnificent Douro Valley, home to the grapes that produce Port wine, and how to make the most of a one day visit.
-Yet, one day will give you only a mouthwatering taste, leaving you for craving more.
+In one of our previous articles, we gave you a hint of what to expect from the magnificent Douro Valley, home to the grapes that produce Port wine, and how to make the most of a one-day visit.
+Yet, one day will give you only a mouthwatering taste, leaving you craving more.
 If you have more than just one day free to visit the Douro Valley, we highly recommend the months of September and October so that you can experience also the Douro wine harvest season like a local.

 What is the Douro Demarcated Region, you may ask?